cmllr/honeypress/README.md

 ## Limitations

-This honeypot utilizes hooks and filters offered by WordPress.
+- This honeypot utilizes hooks and filters offered by WordPress.
 It is clear that only a subset ov available events can be monitored.

-It is not the goal to monitor everything possible, it is more an base monitoring what is going on with some crawlers or botnets.
+- It is not the goal to monitor everything possible, it is more an base monitoring what is going on with some crawlers or botnets.

+- A modified file will trigger an `filedropdelete` event, followed by a `filedropnew` event.

+## Updating instances

+- When having `watchFiles` enabled, remove the `pre.json` file after the wordpress update.
+The initial state will be recreated (otherwise all files might be marked as modified)

 ## Recommendations